Learning Spatiotemporal Chaos Using Next-Generation Reservoir Computing: Results

+In comparison, using a single $\mathbf{W}$ that respects the translation symmetry (orange circles), results in a mean prediction horizon of $7.7 \pm 1.7$ $\Lambda$ with $M=100$ (a training time of $t_{train}=1$ MTU).
+That is, we observe a similar prediction horizon using a factor of 60 smaller training data set in comparison to the $L$ independent NG-RCs.
+Figure~\ref{fig:L40_L40_IJ_0} shows typical predictions the three cases.

-Vlachas {\textit{et al.}} \cite{vlachas2019} use a parallel RC scheme \cite{Pathak2018} to predict dynamics of a simpler weather model with $L=40$ and $J=I=0$ and hence without fine-scale variables.
-They use 20 parallel RCs, each of size $d_{total}=3,000$ nodes, $N_{in}=10>N_{out}=2$, and $M=100,000$.
-We apply our approach to this problem \cite{SuppMat} and find a prediction horizon $2.4$ times longer than their results using a training data set $10^3$ times smaller and with a computational complexity $\sim 2.4 \times 10^5$ times shorter.
+Vlachas {\textit{et al.}} \cite{vlachas2019} use a parallel RC scheme \cite{Pathak2018} to predict the same Lorenz96 model.
+They use 20 parallel RCs, each with $d_{total}=3,000$ nodes, $N_{in}=10>N_{out}=2$, and $M=100,000$.
+Their method obtains a mean prediction horizon of approximately $3.3$ $\Lambda$, represented by the red down triangle in Fig. \ref{fig:L40_L40_IJ_0_vs_train}.
+When comparing to our approaches, we find that our $L$ independent NG-RCs model (blue squares) obtains a prediction horizon $2.4$ times longer using a training data set $17$ times smaller and with a computational complexity $\sim 4 \times 10^3$ times shorter than their result.
+When considering the translational symmetry (orange circles), our approach obtains the same $2.4$ improvement factor on the prediction horizon, but with a training data set $10^3$ times smaller and with a computational complexity $\sim 2.4 \times 10^5$ times shorter than their approach.

-Recently, Platt {\it{et al.}} \cite{Platt2022} optimized the parallel RC architecture and obtained a mean prediction horizon twice as long as Vlachas {\textit{et al.}} using $N_{in}=6>N_{out}=2$ with smaller RCs (each with $d_{total}=720$ nodes) and training data set ($M=40,000$).
-Our model obtains a slightly better performance in the mean prediction horizon with a computational complexity $5.6 \times 10^3$ shorter using $4\times 10^2$ less training data than Platt.
+Recently, Platt {\it{et al.}} \cite{Platt2022} optimized the parallel RC architecture to obtain a mean prediction horizon twice as long as Vlachas {\textit{et al.}} using $N_{in}=6>N_{out}=2$ with smaller RCs (each with $d_{total}=720$ nodes) and training data set ($M=40,000$).
+Their result is represented by the purple right triangle on Fig.~\ref{fig:L40_L40_IJ_0_vs_train}.
+Our parallel model with independent NG-RCs obtains slightly better performance in the mean prediction horizon with a computational complexity $\sim 10^2$ shorter using $\sim 7\times$ less training data than Platt {\textit{et al.}}.
+Considering the translational symmetry, our model presents a computational complexity $5.6 \times 10^3$ smaller using $4\times 10^2$ less training data.
+See Appendix \ref{app:ComputationalComplexity} for more details on the computational complexity comparison.
+Lastly, Platt {\textit{et al.}} also use a single RC with $d_{total}=6,000$ nodes to predict the same system.
+While this model presents a worse performance in comparison to the three NG-RC approaches presented here, it surprisingly outperform the parallel RC model by Vlachas {\textit{et al.}}, indicating an important improvement due to the optimizations done by Platt {\textit{et al.}}.